 How to Get Accurate Quotes and Avoid Overpaying

-Most UK homeowners overpay for double glazing because they accept the first quote or do not specify the exact specification.
+Most UK homeowners overpay for window replacement costs in most 2026 projects because they accept the first quote or do not specify the exact specifications.
 You can avoid this.

 1. Specify the Energy Rating.
 Do not ask for “double glazing”.
 Ask for “A-rated double glazing with a U-value of 1.2 or lower”.
 This forces installers to quote like-for-like.